class Gdk::Surface

 Overview

-It’s a low-level object, used to implement high-level objects such as Gtk::Window or Gtk::Dialog in GTK.
+It’s a low-level object, used to implement high-level objects such as Gtk::Window.

 The surfaces you see in practice are either Gdk::Toplevel or Gdk::Popup, and those interfaces provide much of the required API to interact with these surfaces.
 Other, more specialized surface types exist, but you will rarely interact with them directly.